-Researcher, Project Manager at the Center for Health Policy, Adjunct Professor in the Department of Community and Environmental Health in the College of Health Sciences at Boise State University.
+Postdoctoral Research Associate, Project Manager at the Center for Health Policy, Adjunct Professor in the Department of Community and Environmental Health in the College of Health Sciences at Boise State University.
 She earned her Ph.D. in Psychology from Clark University in Massachusetts in 2013.
 Sandina spent several years conducting fieldwork in Bosnia and Herzegovina, during which time she also worked as a researcher at a local research and policy foundation and supervised research projects conducted by students from several U.S. universities during their semester abroad in the Balkans.
 Since joining the Center for Health Policy five years ago, she has been involved in a number of research projects focused primarily on mental health and substance abuse in at-risk youth and the effects of home visiting as an early intervention strategy in promoting maternal, infant, and early childhood health and development.

 Senior Research Associate, Grant and Project Coordinator at the Center for Health Policy at Boise State University.
 She received her Master of Health Science degree in 2012 from Boise State University.
-She has worked at the Center for Health Policy for three years on projects including the Community Apgar Program for physician recruitment and retention at community health centers and critical access hospitals in Alaska, Idaho, Maine, North Dakota, Wisconsin, and Wyoming.
+She has worked at the Center for Health Policy for four years on projects including the Community Apgar Program for physician recruitment and retention at community health centers and critical access hospitals in Alaska, Idaho, Maine, North Dakota, Wisconsin, and Wyoming.
 She has also provided support for physician scope of practice workforce assessments and the Idaho Health Data Exchange usability and impact evaluation.
 Lisa is responsible for data management, report development, technical writing and student supervision.

 Graduate & Undergraduate Research Assistants